mvolkmann/blog/src/nushell.md

 ## Table Commands

-TODO: Continue reviewing from the `from` command.
+TODO: Continue reviewing from the `lines` command.

 Many Nushell commands operate on tables.